LiD-FL: Towards List-Decodable Federated Learning: List-Decodable Federated Learning

 \textbf{Step 4.
 Local Voting}: The server broadcasts the list $L_t$ to all clients.
 Every client votes for one model in $L_t$.
 Each honest client $c_j, j \in \calH$ evaluates the loss of all global models via a validation oracle.
 It then votes for the model with the minimum loss value.
 Byzantine clients vote arbitrarily.

 \textbf{Step 5.
 List Update}: The server discards the model which receives the least number of votes to obtain a new list $L_{t+1}$ .

 Steps 1-5 are conducted repeatedly for $T$ global rounds, then LiD-FL outputs the global model list $L_{T}$.
-Although not all models in the final list are valid, the clients could deploy the model they consider to be acceptable, which has been verified using their local dataset.
+Although not all models in the final list are valid, the clients could deploy the model they consider to be acceptable by evaluating models in the list using their local dataset.
 Algorithm~\ref{alg:lidFl} shows the pseudocode of LiD-FL.

 \paragraph{Remark I. Guarantee of the voting procedure.} In the voting procedure, each client casts one vote among the $(q+1)$ candidate models.
 Then the top $q$ candidates with the highest number of votes are preserved by the server.
 To ensure that at least one model voted by honest clients is maintained, the size of the global model list $q$ must satisfy $q \geq \lfloor 1 / \gamma\rfloor$.
 We compare the efficacy of LiD-FL with different values of $q$ in the appendix, and the results show that when the bound is satisfied, a larger list size attains better stability while maintaining comparable accuracy.